MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/activedirectory/New-ADServiceAccount.md

 In AD DS environments, a default value for **Path** is set in the following cases:

-- If the cmdlet is run from an Active Directory PowerShell provider drive, the parameter is set to the current path of the provider drive.
+- If the cmdlet is run from an Active Directory PowerShell provider drive, the parameter is set to the current naming context of the provider drive.
-- If the cmdlet has a default path, this is used.
-For example: in **New-ADUser**, the **Path** parameter defaults to the Users container.
-- If none of the previous cases apply, the default value of **Path** is set to the default partition or naming context of the target domain.
+- If the `-server` parameter is used, the naming context is the default naming context of the server.

-In AD LDS environments, a default value for **Path** is set in the following cases:

-- If the cmdlet is run from an Active Directory PowerShell provider drive, the parameter is set to the current path of the provider drive.
-- If the cmdlet has a default path, this is used.
-For example: in **New-ADUser**, the **Path** parameter defaults to the Users container.
+- The Path within the naming context defaults to the "Managed Service Accounts" container.
-- If the target AD LDS instance has a default naming context, the default value of **Path** is set to the default naming context.
-To specify a default naming context for an AD LDS environment, set the **msDS-defaultNamingContext** property of the Active Directory directory service agent object (**nTDSDSA**) for the AD LDS instance.
-- If none of the previous cases apply, the **Path** parameter does not take any default value.

 Note: The Active Directory Provider cmdlets, such as **New-Item**, **Remove-Item**, **Remove-ItemProperty**, **Rename-Item**, and **Set-ItemProperty**, also contain a **Path** property.
 However, for the provider cmdlets, the **Path** parameter identifies the path of the actual object and not the container as with the Active Directory cmdlets.